Navis-Ayara/Penny-Track/README.md

 # Penny Track

 Penny Track is a simple application designed to help users track their expenses and manage their budget effectively.
-It was a fun project to work on.
-Hopefully one day I'll get to work on something people will rely on every day

 ## Features